-For families that include other siblings, I love to reserve some shots at the beginning or the end of the session to document the bond between the older children and the new baby.
+For families that include other siblings, I love to reserve some shots at the beginning of the session to document the bond between the older children and the new baby.
 I keep this short, and then suggest they are occupied in another room while we work with just baby.
-If they are happy to play quietly, I have no problem with them staying around, but loud noises should be avoided if possible, just to ensure we get the best out of your session.
+If they are happy to play quietly, I have no problem with them staying around, but loud noises should be avoided if possible, just to ensure we get the best out of your session and baby isnt startled.

 I include immediate family only in your newborn session (parents, siblings and grandparents), however if there are going to be a large number of extended family present, please advise me prior so I can make sure we have minimal distractions for your session and it will run smoothly.